top of page

 Surrogacy

-Surrogacy is a process in which a woman carries and delivers a child for a couple or individual.
-Surrogate mothers are impregnated through the use of in vitro fertilization (IVF).
+Surrogacy is a process where a woman carries and delivers a child for a couple or individual.
+In gestational surrogacy, the surrogate mother is impregnated through in vitro fertilization (IVF).

-Surrogate mothers are impregnated through the use of in vitro fertilization (IVF).
-In this process, doctors create an embryo by fertilizing eggs from the intended mother or an egg donor with sperm from the intended father or a sperm donor.
-Because the gestational carrier doesn’t provide the egg, she is not genetically related to the child.
+During the IVF process, doctors create an embryo by fertilizing eggs from the intended mother or an egg donor with sperm from the intended father or a sperm donor.
+Since the gestational carrier does not contribute the egg, she is not genetically related to the child.

 • Women without a functioning uterus

-• Women who have acquired disorders that make their uterus unsuitable for pregnancy, such as extensive fibroids or scarring of the uterine cavity
+• Women with acquired disorders that render their uterus unsuitable for pregnancy, such as extensive fibroids or scarring of the uterine cavity

-• Women who have a medical condition that puts them at significant medical risk if they become pregnant
+• Women with medical conditions that pose significant health risks if they become pregnant

-• Women who have a history of recurrent pregnancy loss
+• Women with a history of recurrent pregnancy loss

-• Men who are single but wish to have child
+• Men who are single but desire to have a child

 bottom of page